 USDA Announces Grants to Support State Breastfeeding Programs

-WASHINGTON, April 23, 2014 – Agriculture Under Secretary Kevin Concannon today announced the release of nearly $60 million in Fiscal Year 2014 funds to WIC agencies in states, territories, and Indian tribal organizations (ITO) in support of breastfeeding peer counselor programs in USDA’s Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
-The WIC Program, which supports 51 percent of the infants born in the U.S., promotes breastfeeding as the best form of nutrition for infants.
-In Fiscal Year 2012, the program reached a historic milestone when recipients who were breastfeeding outnumbered the women who did not.
+Washington, DC, April 23, 2014 – Agriculture Under Secretary Kevin Concannon today announced the release of nearly $60 million in fiscal year 2014 funds to WIC agencies in states, territories and Indian tribal organizations (ITO) in support of breastfeeding peer counselor programs in USDA’s Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
+The WIC program, which supports 51 percent of the infants born in the U.S., promotes breastfeeding as the best form of nutrition for infants.
+In fiscal year 2012, the program reached a historic milestone when recipients who were breastfeeding outnumbered the women who did not.

 “Breastfeeding provides many health, nutritional, economical and emotional benefits to mothers and babies,” Concannon said.
 “These funds will assist states as they work to improve breastfeeding support for mothers that impart long term health benefits to their infants.”